Archibald Mathies: Medal of Honor citation

+Other honors

 One of the Temporary Lodging units at Joint Base Anacostia-Bolling is named in his honor.

 The Airman Leadership School at RAF Feltwell, UK is named in his honor.

 The Noncommissioned Officer Academy at RAF Upwood, UK was named in his honor.

 The Noncommissioned Officer Academy at Keesler AFB, MS is named in his honor.

 The bridge on Truemper Drive crossing Military Highway at Lackland Air Force Base, TX is named in his honor.

 The USCIS Dallas District Office is named in his honor.

 The Mathies Coal Company in Pittsburgh, PA was named in his honor.

 Archibald Mathies' Medal of Honor is on display at the National WWII Museum in New Orleans, Louisiana.